New Ireland friarbird

 The New Ireland friarbird (Philemon eichhorni) is a species of bird in the family Meliphagidae.

 It is endemic to Papua New Guinea.

-Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
+Its natural habitats are the central and southern montane forests, where it is only rarely observed.
+The first audio recordings were obtained by a dedicated ornithological expedition to the Hans Meyer Range in 2026.
+The species had been lost to science for 15 years prior to these records.